jerry-hong7/qtm350/README.md

-# Jerry Hong QTM 350
+# QTM 350
-This repo contains any project files and assignments for my QTM 350 class.
+This repository contains any project files and assignments for my QTM 350 class.